Beef House

 Beef House is an American sitcom created by and starring Tim Heidecker and Eric Wareheim.
 The series premiered on Adult Swim on March 30, 2020.
-The series is a parody of 1980s and 1990s American family sitcoms, featuring Wareheim and Jamie-Lynn Sigler as a married suburban couple who live with the former's best friend (Heidecker) and a trio of eccentric men.
-This show is not a real show, as Tim Heidecker explained on his podcast Office Hours.
+The series is described as a parody of 1980s and 1990s American family sitcoms, featuring Wareheim and Jamie-Lynn Sigler as a married suburban couple who live with the former's best friend (Heidecker) and a trio of eccentric men.

 On January 1, 2021, Tim and Eric hosted a watch-along of Tim and Eric's Billion Dollar Movie.
 As part of it, they mentioned that they had already written a second season of Beef House, but that any potential production would be delayed indefinitely due to the COVID-19 pandemic.
 On August 8, 2021, Heidecker announced that although scripts have been written, Adult Swim has no plans in renewing the series for a second season.
+In September 2025, Heidecker and Wareheim said on Tim Heidecker's podcast Office Hours that the show is fictitious and does not exist.